paritytech/contracts-boilerplate/README.md

 #### 3. Build the Binaries

-Build both the development node and the Ethereum RPC bridge:
+Build both the development node and the Ethereum RPC proxy:

 ```sh
 # Build the development node